tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/访问管理/访问权限配置说明/访问控制概述/访问策略评估流程_intl_en.md

 This bucket policy denies any users the ability to download objects (`GetObject`).
 Therefore, during the access policy evaluation:

-1. If the sub-account requests to `GetObject` with a signature, a user policy will be matched based on the requester identity indicated by the request, which will then be granted upon successful access policy evaluation and verification;
+1. If the sub-account requests to `GetObject` with a signature, a user policy will be matched based on the requester identity indicated by the request, which will then be granted upon successful access policy evaluation and verification.
 2. If the sub-account requests to `GetObject` without a signature, it will be determined automatically as an anonymous requester, and **denied** access by the bucket policy.